Make effective comments on planning applications

 Just because someone makes a valid objection does not necessarily mean an application will be refused.
 The job of the council is to balance the impact of planning applications against all the other considerations including planning policies and the reasonable expectations of the person making the application.

-Many of the planning applications submitted to the council are processed through the powers delegated to the Head of Planning Services.
-These applications are generally small to medium scale proposals which do not conflict with council policies and which have generated few objections.
+Many of the planning applications submitted to the council are processed through the powers delegated to the Strategic Manager for Planning and Infrastructure Delivery.

 Understand the application